Load management: Brief history

 Modern utility load management began about 1938, using ripple control.
 By 1948 ripple control was a practical system in wide use.

-The Czechs first used ripple control in the 1950s.
+Czechoslovakia first used ripple control in the 1950s.
 Early transmitters were low power, compared to modern systems, only 50 kilovolt-amps.
 They were rotating generators that fed a 1050 Hz signal into transformers attached to power distribution networks.
 Early receivers were electromechanical relays.
 Later, in the 1970s, transmitters with high-power semiconductors were used.
 These are more reliable because they have no moving parts.
 Modern Czech systems send a digital "telegram".
 Each telegram takes about thirty seconds to send.
 It has pulses about one second long.
 There are several formats, used in different districts.

 In 1972, Theodore George "Ted" Paraskevakos, while working for Boeing in Huntsville, Alabama, developed a sensor monitoring system which used digital transmission for security, fire, and medical alarm systems as well as meter-reading capabilities for all utilities.
 This technology was a spin-off of his patented automatic telephone line identification system, now known as caller ID.
 In, 1974, Paraskevakos was awarded a U.S. patent for this technology.

 At the request of the Alabama Power Company, Paraskevakos developed a load-management system along with automatic meter-reading technology.
 In doing so, he utilized the ability of the system to monitor the speed of the watt power meter disc and, consequently, power consumption.
 This information, along with the time of day, gave the power company the ability to instruct individual meters to manage water heater and air conditioning consumption in order to prevent peaks in usage during the high consumption portions of the day.
 For this approach, Paraskevakos was awarded multiple patents.